loloRvz/ecs-can-monitor/README.md

 - Connect two *Kvaser Leaf Light v2* dongles, one for receiving and one for sending can messages.

-- Check your drivers are installed and recognising your dongles correctly by running:
+- Check your drivers are installed correctly and recognise your dongles by running:

         python list_channels.py